s53hossa/Racer-Type/README.md

 Grade 10 Type Racer Project

 WARNING:
-This code may not work due to the fact that backspace.txt is not set up properly.
+This code may not work due to the fact that backspace.txt is not set up properly, ALSO, the getch library may not be initialized, I do not know how to get it worked on gihub sorry...

 When I was making this in grade 10, I could not figure out a way to delete a letter on the console, so I tracked my backspace press, and saved it to backspace.txt.
 While exporting this file though,